yaz008/EspScript-deprecated/doc/DOC.md

   - **Map link (?):** Map link appies the next function to every element of the result

   - **Reduce link (&):** Reduce link calls the `reduce` function with the next function as a reducer and the previous result as a sequence

+## Standard Library

+The runtime and packages both rely on standard library

+Standard library includes 2 modules: filemanip and regex

+### Filemanip

+Filemanip includes 2 functions:

+- **load_json:** takes a path relative to `./src` folder and returns a Python object constructed from the file

+- **write:** takes an absolute path to the file and content to the file, writes content to the file

+### Regex

+Regex includes 2 files:

+- **patters.json:** a json file with predefined regex patterns

+- **patterns.py:** python file with `patterns.json` loaded into `patterns` dictionary